MicrosoftDocs/azure-stack-docs/AKS-Hybrid/backup-workload-cluster.md

       - The command installs the Microsoft Azure plugin, which must be compatible with the Velero CLI version you're using.
 The example command uses Microsoft Azure plugin version 1.5.0, which is compatible with the latest Velero CLI version, 1.9.0.
 To find out which version of the Microsoft Azure plugin to install with your Valero CLI version, see the [compatibility matrix](https://github.com/vmware-tanzu/velero-plugin-for-microsoft-azure#compatibility).

-      - Be sure to include the `--use-restic` parameter, to enable backup of Kubernetes volumes at the file system level using `Restic`. **Restic** can be used to back up any type of Kubernetes volume.
+      - Be sure to include the `--use-restic` parameter to enable backup of Kubernetes volumes at the file system level using `Restic`. `Restic` can be used to back up any type of Kubernetes volume.
 By default, Velero supports taking snapshots of persistent volumes for Amazon EBS Volumes, Azure Managed Disks, and Google Persistent Disks.
 In AKS hybrid, Kubernetes volumes use Cluster Shared Volumes (CSVs) to store data.
 Hence, `Restic` is needed to enable persistent volume snapshots.
-AKS hybrid currently doesn't support volume snapshots.

-      - `subscriptionId=$AZURE_BACKUP_SUBSCRIPTION_ID` is optional.
-You only need to include it if Velero and the workload cluster have different subscription IDs.
-If they use the same Azure subscription, you can remove the `subscriptionId` parameter, and the **credentials-velero.txt* file will provide that information.
-      - Be sure to include the `--use-restic` parameter to enable backup of Kubernetes volumes at the file system level using **Restic**.
-Restic can be used to back up any type of Kubernetes volume.
-By default, Velero supports taking snapshots of persistent volumes for Amazon EBS Volumes, Azure Managed Disks, and Google Persistent Disks.
-In AKS hybrid, Kubernetes volumes use Cluster Shared Volumes (CSVs) to store data.
-Hence, Restic is needed to enable persistent volume snapshots.
 AKS hybrid currently doesn't support volume snapshots.

       - `subscriptionId=$AZURE_BACKUP_SUBSCRIPTION_ID` is optional.
 You only need to include it if Velero and the workload cluster have different subscription IDs.
 If they use the same Azure subscription, you can remove the `subscriptionId` parameter, and the **credentials-velero.txt** file will provide that information.